 Procedure

-The independent Colonial Collections Committee was set up to advise the State Secretary for Culture and Media on restitution requests for cultural goods that were removed from their original setting in the context of colonial rule.
-The Committee’s advice is made public following the decision taken by the State Secretary based on this advice.
+The independent Colonial Collections Committee was set up to advise the Minister of Eduction, Culture and Science on restitution requests for cultural goods that were removed from their original setting in the context of colonial rule.
+The Committee’s advice is made public following the decision taken by the Minister based on this advice.

 Colonial collections and recognition of injustice